September 24 - 26, 2026 LCCC

 Dan Bond

-Dan has been a certified EMT since 2000.
-He began his EMS career as a volunteer with Laramie County Fire District #8, where he rose through the ranks—first serving as EMS Captain, then Assistant Chief, and eventually Chief.
-In 2008, Dan transitioned to a role as an Emergency Room Technician at Cheyenne Regional Medical Center.
+He began his EMS career as a volunteer with Laramie County Fire District #8, where he progressed through the ranks, serving as EMS Captain, Assistant Chief, and ultimately Chief.
+Throughout his tenure, Dan played an active role in advancing EMS services and supporting the health and safety of his community.

 Tracey Causey

-Tracey has been a certified EMT/NREMT since 2011.
-She began her EMS career as a volunteer
+Tracey has been a certified EMT and Nationally Registered EMT (NREMT) since 2011.
+She began her EMS career as a volunteer with Laramie County Fire District #1, where she served from January 2013 through April 2014.

-Tracey currently resides in Laramie, Wyoming, with her youngest child and works as an RN at
+Tracey currently resides in Laramie, Wyoming, with her youngest child and works as a Registered Nurse at Premier Bone & Joint Centers.
+She is also continuing her professional growth by pursuing a Master’s Degree in Nursing.